bevry-archive/documentation/taskgroup/01-docs/01-guide.html.md

 tasks.run();
 ```

 Notice how the groups results are now in a different order.
-This occured because with parallel execution, we didn't have to wait for the asynchronous fucntion to complete it's 5 second delay before executing and completing the second function (the synchronous one).
+This occured because with parallel execution, we didn't have to wait for the asynchronous function to complete it's 5 second delay before executing and completing the second function (the synchronous one).

 You can mix and match as many functions as you want with TaskGroups.